hossein-lap/vim-octave/README.md

 # Octave

-A minimal colorscheme for Vim.
+A minimal orange colorscheme for Vim.

 ## Screenshots